When to Set Up a Public Accounting Practice

 Both types of services are often referred to as "public accounting".

-Any CPA Ontario member in good standing may register a practice.
-Students and those who are awaiting their designation or membership in Ontario must wait until they are members of CPA Ontario to begin the registration process.
-Retired members may still register and operate a practice as long as they maintain their membership in good standing.
+Any CPA Ontario member in good standing may register an accounting practice.
+Students and those who are awaiting their CPA designation or membership in Ontario must wait until they are members of CPA Ontario to begin the registration process.
+Retired members may still register and operate an accounting practice as long as they maintain their membership in good standing.

-All the firm forms you'll need to complete can be downloaded.
+All the accounting firm forms you'll need to complete can be downloaded.

 CPA Logo Usage